-Syllabi for online and blended courses will follow the online syllabus template located on the Online Learning website.
+Syllabi for distance education courses where at least 75% of the instruction is over the Internet will follow the online syllabus template located on the Distance Education website.
 Additional items may be added to satisfy accrediting agencies or local requirements.

-Online and blended classes will be made available to students no later than 8:00 a.m. the first day the class is scheduled to begin.
+Distance Education classes will be made available to students no later than 8:00 a.m. the first day the class is scheduled to begin.
 An electronic copy of the syllabus should be posted at the same time the course is made available.